lmaodick1239/SEKAI-Stories/README-localization.md

          ja: { translation: ja },
     },
     ```
-5. Also at the same file, add the language name to the `languageNames` array:
+5. Also on the same file, add the language name to the `languageNames` array:
     ```ts
     export const languageNames = {
         en: "English",
-        pl: "Polski",
-        cn: "简体中文",
+        ja: "日本語",
         es: "Español",
-        fil: "Filipino",
+        ...
     };
     ```
 6. Open a pull request with your changes.